-China slams US Senate bill supporting Taiwan’s defense
+China slams U.S. Senate bill supporting Taiwan

 China sees high-level foreign visits to the island as interference in its affairs and de facto recognition of Taiwanese sovereignty, and there has been a steady stream of high-level U.S. visitors since Pelosi’s visit.

-The Biden administration has insisted that the United States’ “One China” policy has not changed.
+The Biden administration has insisted that the U.S.’ “One China” policy has not changed.

 Despite a lack of formal diplomatic ties with Taiwan, the U.S. is its strongest political backer and source of defensive arms, and during her visit Pelosi said she wants to help the island defend itself.